What do editors want from cybersecurity PRs?

-If you want to get more out of your cybersecurity PR and news stories in 2018, this article will tell you how.
-We interviewed three industry journalists to find out what they valued most and least from cybersecurity PRs.
+If you want to get more out of your cybersecurity PR and news stories, this article will tell you how.
+We interviewed three industry journalists to find out what they valued most and least from cybersecurity press releases.

 1. What makes a good security story?

-The rules for a good security story are simple according to Dan at Infosecurity: “Something that engages the reader, seeks to tell a story and is well written and researched.”
+The rules for a good security story are simple according to Dan at Infosecurity Magazine: “Something that engages the reader, seeks to tell a story and is well written and researched.”

 Tony at SC magazine told us that: “When choosing which story to follow up, we try to pick the one that will have the biggest impact on the reader in terms of doing their job better, helping their company or their career.”
 He went on to say: “Our audience targets cyber security professionals, so we are not looking for advice to consumers.”
 Tony also looks for new, insightful, attributable comment.
 “We want quotable quotes, i.e. not what everyone else has already said” and by attributable, he means the full name and job title of the person being quoted.